-I had zero expectations coming in, but I had such a great time there — and not just because I ended up in the biggest water fight I’d ever seen!
+I had zero expectations coming in, but I had such a great time there — and not just because I got caught up in the biggest water fight I’d ever seen!

 Here are my 5 reasons why I loved traveling in Armenia.

 1. The fascinating capital Yerevan